Brunch at Habitation l'Oiseau

 - Enjoy the beautiful beaches on the west coast, such as Petit Anse.

-- Go a little further north and dive at the Cousteau Reserve.
+- Go a little farther north and dive at the Cousteau Reserve.

-I’ll stop here for this little article about brunch at Habitation l’Oiseau.
-We’ll be back in the near future to write about the small restaurants we visit on a daily basis.
-Since this article was published, we have tried Restaurant O Ranch in Basse-Terre, enjoyed a delicious meal, and highly recommend it!
+That brings me to the end of this short article about brunch at Habitation l’Oiseau.
+We’ll be back with more reviews of the restaurants we visit around Guadeloupe.
+Since this article was first published, we have also tried Restaurant O Ranch in Basse-Terre, where we had a very enjoyable meal and would happily recommend the experience.

 See you soon.